-It’s imperative that we understand that as we continue to expand our cities and build out more into living spaces of local wildlife, we must figure out ways to coexist with our new neighbors.
-Green roofs have the potential to serve as actual habitats for wildlife like birds.
+It’s imperative that we understand that as we continue to expand our cities and build out more living spaces for local wildlife, we must figure out ways to coexist with our new neighbors.
+A green roof has the potential to serve as actual habitat for wildlife like birds.
 This can help lessen the impact of urban expansion on habitat loss, and just overall incorporate more nature into the concrete jungles around the world.

 Who knows, maybe you’ll see some wildlife on your very own green roof!